sbdzdz/python-katas/README.md

 #### Binary gap
 Find the longest sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of an integer `N`.

+#### Brackets
+A string S is considered to be properly nested if any of the following conditions is true:

+        * S is empty;
+        * S has the form "(U)" or "[U]" or "{U}" where U is a properly nested string;
+        * S has the form "VW" where V and W are properly nested strings.

+Write a function that returns 1 if S is properly nested and 0 otherwise.

 #### Count div
 Compute the number of integers divisible by `k` in range `[a, b]`.